tommysundstrom/middleman-rack-optional-html/README.md

 # Readme

+* There has been problems reported with getting this gem activated.
+I'll look in to it in a few days, when work is not so crazy. *

 The Rack::OptionalHtml middleware handles extensionless pages on a Middleman server

 If there is no match for the url, it will try the same url with some different versions of a .html suffix.